Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/math/perpetuities.md

 ---
-title: Overview - Key Math Concepts used in Finance - ReturnSuite Docs
+title: Perpetuities
-description: TODO - Add a description
+description: How to calculate the value of a Perpetuity
 nav-title: Perpetuities
 nav-group: Key Math Concepts in Finance
 ---